 Jane C. Eickhoff, Director of Strategic Services – Jane has over 30 years’ experience in the environmental field, providing advice and assistance to the food industry and chemical manufacturers concerning compliance with environmental and agrochemical regulations and registration requirements.
 She evaluates potential exposure and health risks of chemical contaminants, crop residues and additives in foods by conducting refined dietary and aggregate risk analyses using non-proprietary models including CARES, DEEM, and LifeLine® software.
 Her experience also includes obtaining tolerance and exemption from tolerance petition approvals, effective interaction with European, Canadian, and US regulatory authorities, ensuring compliance with regulations, evaluating data compensation issues, serving as facilitator for an industry task force, and coordination of trade association working committees for crop protection and agricultural research.
 Jane holds a Master’s degree in Biology.

 Jennifer L. Fulford, Manager of Scientific Projects – Jennifer has over 12 years of experience in the field and uses her strong organizational and management skills as the manager and coordinator of numerous complex projects, providing comprehensive scientific and regulatory compliance services.
 She acts as coordinator of toXcel’s Assistant staff.
-Jennifer plays a key role in all aspects of preparation of international dossiers, as well as regulatory submissions to the US EPA (FIFRA) regarding pesticide active ingredients and products, and interacts directly with US EPA on behalf of clients to resolve issues during the registration process.
-Jennifer has experience reviewing laboratory study reports, principally toxicology reports, and has been participated in auditing laboratories on behalf of study sponsors.
+Jennifer plays a key role in all aspects of preparation of international dossiers, as well as regulatory submissions to the US EPA (FIFRA) and US FDA regarding pesticide active ingredients and products, and interacts directly with the Agency staff on behalf of clients to resolve issues during the registration process.
+Jennifer has extensive experience reviewing laboratory study reports, principally toxicology reports, and has participated in auditing laboratories on behalf of study sponsors.
 Proficient in conducting literature searches, scientific research, data evaluation, and summarization of data, Jennifer has also received training at the National Library of Medicine (NLM) for the TOXNET® databases.
 Jennifer is trained in the use and interpretation of the National Pesticide Information Retrieval System (NPIRS) and regularly uses the database to assist clients in all aspects of data review and competitive intelligence.
-Jennifer has a Bachelor of Science degree in Biology and is a member of the Regulatory Affairs Professional Society (RAPS) and the Society of Toxicology (SOT).
+Jennifer has a Bachelor of Science degree in Biology and is a member of the Society of Toxicology (SOT).
 Jennifer is on the Food and Drug Law Institute‘s (FDLI) Publications Peer Review Committee.

 Olwyn Diggins, Senior Associate Scientist – Olwyn began her career in a technical role with a UK contract research laboratory Foetal Pathology group before becoming a Study Director in Reproduction Toxicology, where she was active in the European Teratology Society.
 She has a solid understanding and practical experience with toxicological studies, including planning, protocol generation, data evaluation and report writing.
 In 2001, she moved into the clinical field, planning and reporting a variety of cosmetic consumer studies whilst also being responsible for the operation of the formulation department.
 Olwyn holds an honors degree Bachelor of Science in Zoology.
 Olwyn provides scientific and technical support to toXcel’s European and other international clients for evaluating cosmetics and chemicals.